onuruzun/angular-chart-js/README.md

 ```
 ## Sample

-See this article : [Angular Chart] 📜
+More, see this article : [Angular Chart] 📜

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)